The Big Questions

 Recent Papers and Media

-We published an exciting paper in Nature Astronomy in September 2024, which mapped the CGM in emission around a nearly face-on starbursting galaxy (free access to the paper on arXiv.org).
+We published an exciting paper in Nature Astronomy in September 2024, which mapped the CGM in emission around a nearly face-on starbursting galaxy (free access on arXiv.org).
 It collected quite a bit of media attention, including several tv/radio/podcast interviews with Dr Nielsen!

 A cat with a magic hat and magic wand